 A change that Wiliot is helping to accelerate is being described as a shift from supply chain to demand chain management.
 Demand chains are enabled by demand signals flowing in real-time from products in stores and homes, reducing the capital tied up in inventory, driving lift in sales, enhancing the customer experience, and reducing companies’ carbon footprint.
-The way products are made, distributed, sold, used and recycled, are being redefined thanks to insights from an IoT Sticker.
+The way products are made, distributed, sold, used and recycled, are being redefined thanks to insights from the Wiliot Platform.

 Seamless Continuous Connectivity + Low Cost of Production

 Wiliot was conceived with the idea of scaling the internet of things to billions.
 Instead of making more IoT devices, Wiliot brings intelligence and connectivity to products and packaging.
 The pre-existing infrastructure of Bluetooth is an invaluable communication network to tap into - Bluetooth radios are built into our smartphones, smart speakers, access points, and even in the many lighting infrastructures.
 Beyond the radios, Bluetooth has deep hooks into the operating systems we use every day.
 This connectivity is seamless and doesn't require the user to take action.
 For this technology to be realistically integrated into products, Wiliot had to also think about the form factor.
-Wiliot IoT stickers are hyper-thin and can be embedded.
-By reducing what was once on a printed circuit board to a single chip, and eliminating the need for a battery, Wiliot IoT Stickers can be manufactured by industry-established, high-speed processes to enable the lowest cost production.
-This, in turn, results in an affordable, high-quality tag.
+Wiliot IoT pixels are hyper-thin and can be embedded or applied with ease as a sticker.
+By reducing what was once on a printed circuit board to a single chip, and eliminating the need for a battery, Wiliot IoT Pixels can be manufactured by industry-established, high-speed processes to enable the lowest cost production.
+This, in turn, results in affordable, high-quality tagging and sensing technology.
 Wiliot technology includes sensing, ubiquitous connectivity.
 Data is protected, analyzed, and curated by the Wiliot Cloud, and made available through a RESTful API providing an interface for applications.